 The Vice President for Finance and Administration is authorized to sign contracts on behalf of the College, unless a standard pre-approved contract template is used as described below.

 To schedule a meeting to review and clarify questions regarding the contract process, or to submit contracts for review, please email: email@example.com

 Standard Contract Templates

 Legal Counsel has developed standard contract templates to be used.
-Before entering into a contract with a vendor, the vendor should be asked if the standard template is acceptable.
 As the terms have been vetted by legal, and as long as no changes are made to the contract language, the contract originator has the delegated authority to sign the contract template with approval of that department's Vice President.

 Note: Union login required to download

 - Contractor Service Agreement